The Fall of the Roman Empire (film): Plot

 In the winter of 180 AD, the ailing Roman emperor Marcus Aurelius fights to keep Germanic tribes from invading his northern territories on the Danube frontier.
 His deputies are the Greek ex-slave Timonides and the stern and honest general Gaius Livius.
 Privately Aurelius holds egalitarian ideals, and wants a successor who will reform the empire and grant equal rights to all its subjects; this disqualifies his son Commodus, who prefers to rule by force.
-Instead, Aurelius decides to nominate Livius, Commodus' closest friend and the lover of the emperor's daughter Lucilla.
+Instead, Aurelius decides to nominate Livius, Commodus's closest friend and the lover of the emperor's daughter Lucilla.

-Before Aurelius can announce his plan, he is poisoned by Commodus' cronies, who hope to secure their own political future by putting their friend on the throne.
-Feeling that a plebeian such as himself would never be accepted as emperor without Aurelius' explicit backing, Livius lets his old friend take the position instead.
-Commodus was not part of the murder plot, but nonetheless hated his father for trying to deny him the throne.
-He dedicates himself to undoing all of Aurelius' policies of equality, and to extracting heavy taxes from the provinces to enrich the city of Rome.
+Before Aurelius can announce his plan, he is poisoned by Commodus's crony Cleander, who with his allies hope to secure their own political future by ensuring Commodus' ascension.
+Feeling that a plebeian such as himself would never be accepted as emperor without Aurelius's explicit backing, Livius lets his old friend take the position instead.
+Commodus is not part of the murder plot, but nonetheless hates his father for trying to deny him the throne.
+He dedicates himself to undoing all of Aurelius's policies of equality, and to extracting heavy taxes from the provinces to enrich the city of Rome.

-Meanwhile, Livius' army defeats the Germans on the frontier.
+Meanwhile, Livius's army defeats the Germans on the frontier.
 Among the captives are the chieftain Ballomar and his court.
 Timonides and Lucilla convince Livius to advocate for mercy towards the conquered barbarians, thus perpetuating the legacy of Aurelius.
 Timonides wins the Germans' trust by successfully undergoing an ordeal, having his hand held in the flame of a torch without crying out, and they agree to submit to the judgement of the Roman Senate.
 Despite hostility from Commodus, speeches by Livius and Timonides persuade the senators to let the German captives become peaceful farmers on Italian land, thereby encouraging their fellow barbarians to cooperate with Rome instead of fighting it.
 Thwarted, Commodus sends Livius back to the northern frontier and Lucilla to Armenia, with whose king, Sohaemus, she shares a loveless political marriage.